Health Creation To-Do List

 - What one Tenet particularly resonates with you in what You see in your practice?

 - What might you Add as just one more priority tenet in your own unique view through the Functional Medicine lens about common health tenets?

 So often, functional practitioners are focused on the Esoteric at the expense of the Foundational aspects of wellness.
 At SAFM we prioritize teaching both.
 No one will stay well from a persistent infection that you helped clear if they don’t frequently sleep deeply and at-length.
-It will be hard for someone to avoid the atherosclerotic effects of chronic stress if they don’t become regularly more self-aware about how often they are shoulding on themselves.
+It will be hard for someone to avoid the atherosclerotic effects of chronic stress if they don’t become regularly more self-aware about how often they are shoulding on themselves (or choosing to live in fear).
 No amount of drugs (or supplements) is going to help someone Stay Well if they are eating Crap Food, drowning in Stress, and slathering Toxins on their body every day.